 I have pictures of us together, for sure.
 Those pictures show me that we had some pretty good laughs.

-Those are just barely wisps of a memory now.
-Just a little too far out of reach to be clear.
+Those are just wisps of a memory now.
+Just a little too far out of reach to be precise.

-The warmth of laughter coming through the speakers and the joy emanating of your screen is something that’s hard to explain in the present when the so much of video’s immense value comes from the future use of it.
+The warmth of laughter coming through the speakers and the joy emanating from your screen is hard to explain in the present when so much of video’s immense value comes from the future use of it.

 Your video won’t give you the instant satisfaction of decorating your house as photography can.